 - have the appropriate English language proficiency to perform effectively in the workplace in their field.
 (Managers/professionals roles need IELTS Band 7 or equivalent, Technical/non-client facing roles need IELTS Band 6 or equivalent)

 As a mentor, you need to:

 - provide a National Police Clearance Certificate issued within the last six months.
-If you do not have a police clearance, the City of Stirling can apply for one on your behalf (at no cost to you)

 - work with your mentee to determine their employment goals and set targets related to job searching, networking, professional development, etc.

 - seek support from the mentoring coach, if needed, for a referral to resources, troubleshooting, etc.

 KMP program runs for three (3) months during which the mentors and the mentee work together for a minimum of 18 hours or approximately 1.5 hours each week.
 You can connect with your mentee through:

 - online e.g. email, chat applications, Skype, etc

 - networking at events.